Course Scenario Overview

 As such, the government will put out an RFP (Request for Proposals), asking for proposals to complete such research.
 This research will culminate in the submission of a policy brief and a communication plan to disseminate the information from the policy brief.

 Everything in the course will be linked to this scenario and your work to produce the communication documents requested.
 The first step will be to assess the Request for Proposals and begin to plan your proposal assignment.
 To do this, you will be asked to start thinking about the perspective and focus you would like to take for your project; hints about that are suggested above.
-This work is outlined in your Journal Task 1.
+This work is outlined in Journal Task 1.